 Moving house can be scary and and sometimes you hear moving house horror stories that are shocking.
-Have you waking in a cold sweat at the thought of the disasters that could befall you.
+Have you waking in a cold sweat at the thought of the disasters that could befall you?

 Read on if you dare for our light-hearted, as we are going to take a very real look at how moving can go wrong.

-Damaged walls and paintwork or disappearing belongings are just some moving nightmares.
+Damaged walls and paintwork or disappearing belongings are just some house moving nightmare stories.
 And don’t forget furniture too big to fit through doorways or upstairs!

-Whatever you do, try to avoid these 13 unlucky blunders by taking our 13 moving & packing tips on board!
+Whatever you do, try to avoid the below 13 unlucky blunders by taking our 13 moving & packing tips on board!

-Spare yourself this horror and choose a removals company with excellent references.
+Spare yourself these moving house stories and choose a home removal company with excellent references like AnyVan.
 They will supply professional packing materials and make sure that your belongings are packed and arrive safely.

 Make the necessary parking arrangements well ahead of time.
 Otherwise, you might see the removals van making off like a bat out of hell.